 Note: The natural yeast in the dough is happiest between 25ºC and 28ºC, but it can still rise at lower temperatures - it will just take longer and have a more developed flavour.
 Too warm though, say high 30s, and your bread may have a slightly unpleasant flavour.

 Bannetons, or dough proving baskets, support and help bread dough hold its shape as the dough proves and rises.
 They are particularly useful for softer doughs with higher moisture contents.
-The best bannetons are porous and allow to dough to breath, like our natural rattan baskets.
+The best bannetons are porous and allow the dough to breath, like our natural rattan baskets.